 1. Smaller image size.
 Depending on the RAM in your PC and GPU you may have maxed out.

-2. Reboot.
+3. Reboot.
+If all else fails.
 Seems to always fix a stubborn error for me.
 The Cuda and/or cuDNN seem to be the main culprit.
 They get hung or locked or something and only a reboot will get them working again.

 I have now added options to create style transfer movies.
 This works by starting with an image of random RGB noise.
 Style transfer is applied, then the resulting image is slightly stretched to cause the zooming in.
 The style transfer and stretch are repeated for each frame of the movie.

 I created a movie using this technique that used a tasteful nude image as the style image.
 After repeatedly iterating the style transfer over the previous output it started to create some disturbing imagery.
 I thought this was an interesting result (although it did make me go “ewwwww” while looking at it) so I uploaded it to my YouTube channel.

 Within a few minutes the video had been removed by one of the YouTube bots and flagged as pornography.
 “Pornographic or sexually explicit content that is meant to be sexually gratifying is not allowed on YouTube.”
 Now, I don’t know about you, but the following pictures do not cause any arousal or sexual gratification in me.

 If you think you see any intimate lady parts in the above images they were not in the style transfer source image.
 All the evil looking sores, boils, and other nasty looking pareidolia features all came from the depths of the neural network.
 The only thing that seems to be a direct copy from the source style image are the flesh tones.